Download eBooks & Wiring Diagrams (FREE)

 2.1 - Plumbing Pipes

-There are three pipe materials to choose from when building a camper van water system, each with their pros & cons.
+There are three pipe materials to choose from when building a camper van water system, each with its pros & cons.

 Pros: